Japan to get crucial U.N. verdict for Fukushima water release

 By Sakura Murakami

-TOKYO, July 4 (Reuters) - Japan is set to receive a final report from a U.N. watchdog on Tuesday that is widely expected to approve a plan for the tsunami-wrecked Fukushima plant to release radioactive water into the ocean over the next 30 to 40 years.
+TOKYO, July 4 (Reuters) - Japan is set to receive a report from a U.N. nuclear watchdog on Tuesday approving its plan to release treated radioactive water from the tsunami-wrecked Fukushima plant into the ocean despite fierce resistance from Beijing and some local opposition.

-International Atomic Energy Agency (IAEA) chief Rafael Grossi begins a four-day visit to Japan on Tuesday, when he will meet with Prime Minister Fumio Kishida and deliver the results of its two-year safety review.
+International Atomic Energy Agency (IAEA) chief Rafael Grossi begins a four-day visit to Japan on Tuesday, when he will meet with Prime Minister Fumio Kishida and deliver the results of the agency's final two-year safety review.

-Japan has not specified a date for the water release, pending the IAEA's final review and official approval from the national nuclear regulatory body for Tokyo Electric Power (Tepco) 9501.T.
-The regulatory body's final word could come as early as this week.
+Japan has not specified a date to start the water release, which will take 30 to 40 years to complete, pending the IAEA's review and official approval from the national nuclear regulatory body for Tokyo Electric Power (Tepco) 9501.T.
+The nuclear regulator's final word could come as early as this week.

-The government's plan, conceived in 2021, has met fierce resistance from some neighbours including China, which has called it "irresponsible and unpopular" and a potential threat to food and ecological safety.
+Some Japanese fishing unions have opposed the government's plan, conceived in 2021, saying it would undo work to repair their reputations after several countries banned some Japanese food products following the 2011 disaster.

-Through its embassy in Japan, Beijing on Tuesday repeated the protest, saying the IAEA's report cannot be a "pass" for the water release and calling for the plan's suspension.
-Japan's foreign ministry has said that it has made multiple and repeated attempts to explain the science behind Tokyo's stance to Beijing officials, but that its offers had been ignored.
+Some neighbouring countries have over the years also complained about the threat to the marine environment and public health, with Beijing emerging as the biggest critic of the plan.

-Local Japanese fishing communities also fear reputational risk and further loss of business.
+Through its embassy in Japan, Beijing on Tuesday said the IAEA's report cannot be a "pass" for the water release and called for the plan's suspension.

-Japan plans to release 1.3 trillion tonnes of water used to cool the fuel rods of the Fukushima plant damaged by a massive earthquake and tsunami in 2011.
+Japan maintains the process is safe as it has treated the water - enough to fill 500 Olympic-sized swimming pools - used to cool the fuel rods of the Fukushima plant after it was damaged by the earthquake and tsunami in 2011.

 The water has been filtered to remove most radioactive elements except for tritium, an isotope of hydrogen that is difficult to separate from water.
 The treated water will be diluted to well below internationally approved levels of tritium before being released into the Pacific Ocean.

-Nuclear power plants around the world regularly release waste water containing tritium above the concentration of TEPCO's treated water.
+IAEA's Grossi will visit the Fukushima plant on Wednesday.
+After his Japan trip, he is also due to visit South Korea, where consumers have been snapping up sea salt and other items ahead of the water release.

-Still, South Korean consumers have stocked up on sea salt ahead of the release, while China's foreign ministry lambasted the plan on Monday and said the IAEA must not endorse it.
+He is also expected to visit New Zealand and the Cook Islands in a bid to ease concerns over the plan, according to media reports.

-(Reporting by Sakura Murakami in Tokyo and Martin Pollard in Beijing; Editing by Chang-Ran Kim and Gerry Doyle)
+(Reporting by Sakura Murakami in Tokyo and Martin Pollard in Beijing; Editing by Chang-Ran Kim, John Geddie and Gerry Doyle)

 ((Sakura.Murakami@thomsonreuters.com))